-These Vegan Gingerbread Skillet Cookies are like a soft & chewy vegan chocolate chip cookie stuffed with molasses, ginger, and chocolate chunks.
-Plus, you better believe this cookie has a warm and just barely cooked gooey cookie center!
+These Vegan Gingerbread Skillet Cookies are perfectly sweet and have a warm and gooey cookie center.
+With a soft & chewy vegan chocolate chip cookie dough stuffed with molasses, ginger, and chocolate chunks, these dairy-free skillet cookies are truly decadent!

 If you loved my Vegan Cookie Cake, you are truly going to love these skillet cookies!
-Believe it or not, this mini cookie skillet recipe is perfect for two.
-This gingerbread cookie recipe contains ingredients to make two 5-inch mini skillet cookies or one 9-inch skillet cookie.
+This gingerbread cookie recipe contains ingredients to make two 5-inch mini skillet cookies or one large 9-inch skillet cookie.

-Feel free to cut the recipe in half to make one individual 5-inch skillet cookie too or even two 3.5-inch skillet cookies.
+Feel free to cut the recipe in half to make one individual 5-inch skillet cookie that's perfect for two or even two 3.5-inch skillet cookies.
 I don't know about you, but I just love the idea of a mini dessert all to myself!

 How to make a mini gingerbread skillet cookie

-The first step to making the gingerbread chocolate chip cookie dough is to cream the cold vegan butter, white sugar, and brown sugar together.
-To get the right cookie texture, you will need to use room temperature butter and an electric mixer to cream the sugar and butter together until it is pale yellow in color.
+The first step to making the gingerbread chocolate chip cookie dough is to cream the room-temperature vegan butter, white sugar, and brown sugar together until it is pale yellow in color.

-If you are making 2 mini cookie skillets, divide the gingerbread cookie dough in half, press it into the 5" cast iron skillet pans, and put them in the fridge for just 30 minutes.
-I promise you, this 30 minute waiting period will lead to a super chewy vegan gingerbread cookie.
+If you are making 2 mini cookie skillets, divide the gingerbread cookie dough in half and press it into the 5" cast iron skillet pans.

 If you are making mini skillets bake at 350F for 20-22 minutes.
 Great news- you can also bake this recipe in 1 medium 9" cast iron skillet!
 For the larger skillet cookie, check it at 22 minutes- it may be done or it may need 3-5 more minutes than the smaller skillets.

 To tell if the cookie skillet is done, stick a toothpick in the center.
 It will still be moist and produce a crumb, but it will no longer be gooey.
-Believe me- you want those barely cooked centers for this vegan pizookie (pizza cookie!).
+Believe me- you want those barely cooked centers!

 First, let me start this by saying that these chocolate chip cookie skillets are DELICIOUS all on their own.
 However, to bring them to the next level I like to top my mini skillet cookies with ice cream and with my homemade sugared cranberries.

-If you are looking for a festive and delicious vegan gingerbread recipe, let this Mini Gingerbread Skillet Cookie be it.
-Happy Holidays & enjoy!
+If you are looking for a festive and delicious vegan gingerbread recipe, let these Mini Vegan Gingerbread Skillet Cookies be it.
+Happy Holidays & enjoy this delicious vegan Christmas cookie.

 -TSG